Load audio data

 From a bytes object

-If the type of the first argument bytes, it’s interpreted as raw audio data:
+If the first argument is of type bytes, it is interpreted as raw audio data:

 sr = 16000